Skip to content

 DIT's validation and warning functionality has been updated so that most validation issues no longer block imports; instead, they are logged as warnings or rejected records.
 Errors with the file structure do cause validation to stop immediately, and validation will not complete until errors are fixed.

-The DIT CSV import validation checks for:
+The DIT import validation checks HMIS CSV, Clarity CSV, and Clarity XML for:

 • Validation-blocking data structure errors (STRUCTURE_ERROR): import blocking issues such as missed files, wrong file headers, broken archive, etc.